-These options all require server-side changes.
-If you're unable to change the server—perhaps you're writing a client app for some fourth-party server—you won't be able to implement them directly.
-In that case you might consider creating your own server that sits between your app and the final server and implements the necessary smarts required to optimise your app's network usage.
+Most of these options require server-side support.
+If your server does not have this support, and you can’t add it — perhaps you’re writing a client app for some fourth-party server — you won’t be able to implement these options directly.
+In that case consider creating your own server that sits between your app and the final server and implements the necessary smarts required to optimise your app’s network usage.

 The basic strategy here is to have the sender (the server for a download, your app for an upload) pack the data into some sort of archive, transfer that archive over the network, and then have the receiver unpack it.
 There are, however, a number of complications, as described in the subsequent sections.

-It's common to have a corpus of data at one end of the connection that you need to replicate at the other.
-If the data is large, you don't want to transfer the whole thing every time there's an update.
-There are a couple of common strategies for dealing with this:
+It’s common to have a corpus of data at one end of the connection that you need to replicate at the other.
+If the data is large, you don’t want to transfer the whole thing every time there’s an update.
+Consider using the following strategies to deal with this:

-catalogue diff — In this approach the receiver first downloads a catalogue from the sender, then diffs its current state against that catalogue, then requests all the things that are missing.
-Alternatively, the receiver can pass a catalogue of what it has to the sender, at which point the sender does the diff and returns the things that are missing.
+Catalogue diff — In this approach the receiver first downloads a catalogue from the sender, then diffs its current state against that catalogue, then requests all the things that are missing.
+Alternatively, the receiver passes a catalogue of what it has to the sender, at which point the sender does the diff and returns the things that are missing.
 The critical part is that, once the diff has been done, all of the missing resources are transferred in a single archive.

 The biggest drawback here is resume.
-If the sender is working with lots of different clients, each of which has their own unique needs, the sender may need to keep a lot of unique archives around so that it can resume a failed transfer.
+If the sender is working with lots of different receivers, each of which has their own unique needs, the sender must keep a lot of unique archives around so it can resume a failed transfer.
 This can be a serious headache.

-versions — In this approach you manage changes to the data as separate versions.
-The receiver can simply pass the version number it has to the sender, at which point the sender knows exactly what data the receiver needs.
+Versions — In this approach you manage changes to the data as separate versions.
+The receiver passes the version number it has to the sender, at which point the sender knows exactly what data the receiver needs.

 Download versus Upload